unity-atoms/unity-atoms/docs/api/unityatoms.baseatoms.md

 ---

+## `SyncDoubleVariableInstancerToCollection`

+Adds Variable Instancer's Variable of type double to a Collection or List on OnEnable and removes it on OnDestroy.

+---

 ## `SyncColliderVariableInstancerToCollection`

 Adds Variable Instancer's Variable of type Collider to a Collection or List on OnEnable and removes it on OnDestroy.